dror27/dk-shack/vol1/songs/en/Matters Of The Heart.md

 ‘Cause in matters of the heart\
 I’ve been having some false starts\
 So if I ask you for your hand\
-or where we’re headed,\
+or where we’re headed\
 \
 Simply touch me, all of the way\
 Don’t worry, I won’t stay\
-It’s just a thing that I need today\
+It’s just a thing I need today\
 And probably every day

 ---